TomasLukes/scrimba-solo-projects/03_triviathon/README.md

 After creating a minimum viable product, I aim to add stretch goals and learn new skills:
 - 👷‍♂️ Refactoring the code to be more clean and organize project structure for scalibility
 - 👷‍♂️ Styling the application using Tailwind

+## Last update:

+- 07/05/2023 - Project will be styled with Tailwind